 Just south of Rue Dar el-Bach is The Secret Garden – an oasis of calm amongst the clamour of the medina.

-Having spent almost 2 days on your feet, it might be time for a rest and a scrub.
+After almost 2 days on your feet, it might be time for a break and a refresh.

-For a local experience try Hammam Mouassine.
-This traditional hammam is still used by Moroccans today, but they have an English-speaking host.
+For a local experience, try Hammam Mouassine.
+This traditional hammam is still used by Moroccans today, but it has an English-speaking host.
 Don’t expect to come out relaxed – this is a very energetic scrub.

 There is no better place to experience the hubbub of Marrakech than in the main square of Jemaa el-Fna.

-Head up to the Le Grand Balcon du Café Glace just before dusk.
-From here, you’ll be treated not only to the final rays of light illuminating the medina but also to the steadily building energy of the square.
+We started at Le Grand Balcon du Café Glace just before dusk.
+From here, you get treated to one of the best sunsets over the medina, and witness the steady building energy on the square.

 To be perfectly honest, the cafe itself is not great.
 Entry is only possible with the purchase of a compulsory over-priced drink.
 However, it’s the best view of the square.